lmidriganciochina/romaniancorpus/README.md

   - 2 registers
 ### Authors
 - The corpus data come (currently) from 381 authors
+### Metadata
+- the metadata associated with each file contains the author's name, gender, language, and the BRC information.

 #### Acknowledgements
 We would like to thank Kenji Sagae, Ph.D., for suggestions and comments during the data collection.
-Aishwarya Jaggannath, Luci Sanchez Ortega, Victoria Boyd and Diana Malancea for helping with data collection and data computerization.
+Aishwarya Jaggannath, Luci Sanchez Ortega, Victoria Boyd, Doina Midrigan and Diana Malancea for helping with data collection and data computerization.